Join the UNI-ECO Project Summer School from July 19 to 22, 2021

 The first UNI-ECO* summer school, organized by Trinity College Dublin, will take place online over four half-days ( alternating between mornings and afternoons) from July 19 to 22, 2021.
 The event is free and conducted entirely in English.
-Registration is open to all students and staff at the University of Montpellier.
-To register, please complete the corresponding online form before July 12, 2021.
+Registration is open to all students and staff at the University of Montpellier; please complete the corresponding online form by July 12, 2021.

 Why participate?